Info for councils

 How the scheme is publicised

-Bristol City Council also has a page on its website giving information about the TPSO and signposting to www.playingout.net for more detailed guidance.
+Bristol City Council has a page on its website giving information about the TPSO and signposting to www.playingout.net for more detailed guidance.

 How active residents stay in touch with each other